TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 29/Genesis 29.7.md

 ---

-And he said, Lo, it is yet high day, neither is it time that the cattle should be gathered together: water ye the sheep, and go and feed them.
+He said, "Behold, it is still the middle of the day, not time to gather the livestock together.
+Water the sheep, and go and feed them."